Your Baby Eczema Causes and Triggers & How to Get Rid Of It

 Food allergies are common in small children.
 Sometimes children even outgrow the allergens but while they still react to them, they need to be avoided.
 Dairy, wheat, gluten, soy, eggs, and nuts are common allergens.
 Though you may not know what they are allergic to, there are steps you can take.

 Remove the common allergenic foods from your child’s diet for a few weeks one at a time and see if symptoms improve or not.
 If the symptoms do disappear and you add that food back in and the symptoms reappear then this is an allergen or trigger for their eczema and should be avoided.
 This is called an elimination diet.

 My baby was sensitive to eggs.
 I did not give her eggs for 10 days and the patches start reversing.
 But this does not mean that she would not be able to eat eggs her whole life.
 I will again experiment in 6 months to see what eggs do to her body.
 So really the trick is elimination one food category for 10 days and then observing the symptoms.

 3. Personal Care Items

 Bubble bath, soaps, body washes, lotions, shampoos, etc. These products often have chemicals in them that may irritate your child’s skin.
-You can read about the harmful chemicals used in sunscreen and other personal care products here.

 Avoid the products that trigger eczema.
 Fragranced products and those with colorants are usually the culprits.
-They contain parabens, phthalates, sulfates, and other chemicals that not only irritate your child’s skin but also act as hormone disruptors.
+They contain parabens, phthalates, sulfates, and other chemicals that not only irritate your child's skin but also act as hormone disruptors.
 Steer clear of these.
-Learn more about these chemicals and their sources here.

 4. Detergent and Household Cleaners